 Sue Wintgens 07814940858

 I will guide you into a new, transforming guiding principle and skill so you can navigate the challenges within your relationship safely and effectively.
 Using this new guiding principle will help you know how to create the conditions for connection and in that connection will find a new creative energy and hope.

-What if my partner doesn't want to come to therapy nor a workshop?
+What if my partner doesn't want to come to therapy?